riffomonas/RR_R25_2014/research_plan.md

 like traditional bench science.
 Rather, they are iterative and involve significant interaction with computers.
-This Autotutorial will give participants the skills they need to maintain an iterative electronic notebook where they can record and annotate the flow of ideas as an analysis plan takes shape.
+This Autotutorial will give participants the skills they need to maintain an iterative electronic notebook where they can record and annotate the flow of ideas as their analysis takes shape.

 ***Incoming:***